isaiaherb/reddit-analytics/README.md

-# Reddit Data Extraction and Sentiment Analysis
+# Financial Reddit Data Extraction and Sentiment Analysis
-Financial Reddit data extraction with praw and Python.

-SQL Server 2020 for the database and Power BI for visualization.

 Sentiment analysis is done using the VADER and FinBERT models.